 Low carbon and green business support

 Official figures show that business and industry account for 25% of UK territorial greenhouse gas emissions, with just under half generated by SMEs (businesses with fewer than 250 employees).
-Taking climate change action is everyone’s business, and we all have a vital role in the UK’s net zero journey.
+Taking climate action is everyone’s business, and we all have a vital role in the UK’s net zero journey.

-- driving business growth
+- driving business growth and innovations

-- reducing long term costs of carbon emissions
+- reducing long term running costs

-- building trust with employees, customers and businesses in your supply chain.
+- building trust with employees, customers and businesses in your supply chain

 Community Solar Accelerator grants of up to £25,000 are being delivered by the Brighton Energy Cooperative.

 The European Regional Development Fund (ERDF) programme aims to support the shift to a low carbon economy in the Coast to Capital region and beyond, by promoting solar PV & electric vehicle charging use in SMEs (small and medium-sized enterprises).

 Our South Downs is a supportive business network powered by the South Downs National Park Authority.
 It seeks to unlock the potential in businesses, enabling them to positively contribute to the South Downs and support them in their pursuit of sustainability.

 Through promoting business connections and encouraging the adoption of a ‘think and act locally philosophy’ Our South Downs is dedicated to building an economically alive National Park where nature can thrive.